Warner-Bell/WebexControlHub-Scriptss/WebexUsers-BulkDelete/README.md

 BulkDeleteUsers.py | Python | Script to bulk delete users from a Control Hub org

+## Here's what you need to get started with bulk deleting users from Control Hub:

+    Your organization administrator credentials.

+    Get a personal access token from developer.webex.com.

+    The python reference script.

+## About the reference script:

+    The script is limited to remove up to 100 users, by default.
+You can increase the limit if necessary.
+This proportionally increases the time required to run the script.

+    If you're using Python, you'll need to install the following modules:

+        requests

+        json

+        os

+        csv

+        urllib

+        time

+## Bulk Delete Users

 ### 1. Sign in to Control Hub.
 ### 2. Export your users into a CSV file.